spmallick/learnopencv/VideoStabilization/README.md

 opencv-python>=4.8,<6
 ```

-The dependency range intentionally remains broad enough to install on systems
+The broad range lets `pip` select an available compatible OpenCV 4 or 5 wheel.
-where the final OpenCV 4.14 Python wheel is not published yet.
+The acceptance matrix builds the OpenCV 4.14 Python binding and both C++
+libraries from the exact `4.14.0` and `5.0.0` source tags; the OpenCV 5 Python
+run uses the exact `5.0.0` wheel.
 The examples use
 `estimateAffinePartial2D` and the modern two-value Python return contract, which
-are shared by OpenCV 4.14 and 5.0.
+are shared by both releases.
 The removed OpenCV 3-only
 `estimateRigidTransform` compatibility branch is no longer needed.

 ## Input and output